Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 - [x] File title is the last followup question (= tab title) => title taken from search bar

+## Copyrigth notice
-## Contribution and copyrigth notice
+### Contribution and usage
-You are free to contribute to this project by forking it and making a pull request.
+Feel free to contribute to this project by forking it and making a pull request.
 You can also open an issue if you find a bug or have any suggestion.
 However, you can't distribute this project without my permission.
-Please see the [LICENSE](extension/LICENSE.md) file for more details.
+Please see the [LICENSE](LICENSE.md) file for more details.

 Please note that this project is not affiliated with Phind.com and is not an official extension.

+### Libraries
+This project uses the following third-party libraries:
+- DOMPurify: Licensed under the Apache License Version 2.0 or the Mozilla Public License Version 2.0.
+See js/libs/purify_license.txt for details.
+- Turndown: Licensed under the MIT License.
+See js/libs/turndown_license.txt for details.
+- Showdown: Licensed under the MIT License.
+See js/libs/showdown_license.txt for details.